R35007/Mock-Server/README.md

     "_config": true,
     "description": "Note: This middleware must be available in the 'middleware.js' by the below given names.
 This 'DataWrapper' will be called on every hit of this route.", "fetch": "http://jsonplaceholder.typicode.com/users",
-    "middlewareNames": ["DataWrapper"]
+    "middlewares": ["DataWrapper"]
   }
 }
 ```

-Note: A middleware must be available at the name of the middlewareNames given in `db.json`
+Note: A middleware must be available at the name of the middlewares given in `db.json`
 [http://localhost:3000/fetch/users/customMiddleware](http://localhost:3000/fetch/users/customMiddleware).

 ## **Middleware Utils**